Vansh-Agrawal18/Blinkit_Sales_Analysis/README.md

 ## Total Sales by Outlet Size: 📏
 Assesses how outlet size influences total sales, providing insights for scaling and expansion strategies.

+## Conclusion
+The Blinkit Power BI Sales Dashboard is an essential tool for understanding and optimizing our sales performance.
+By leveraging the comprehensive KPIs and detailed analysis points, teams can make informed decisions that drive growth and enhance business strategies.
+The dashboard’s user-friendly design ensures that actionable insights are easily accessible, facilitating efficient decision-making processes.